-Photo courtesy of Rowan O’Bryan
+Photo by Rowan O’Bryan

 “UCLA ab-le-ist!” replaces the “fight-fight-fight” in the UCLA iconic 8-clap at last Friday’s Disabled Student Union (DSU) protest for remote instruction.
 Many wore white in solidarity.